 Yet this is in the midst of a society that still has segregated transport for men and women, where sexual references are still often taboo and even a kiss in a 2014 Bollywood film can still make national headlines and cause outrage.

-It is pretty confusing, and not an aspect of Indian culture for any traveller to wrap their heads around easily.
+It is a strange and confusing paradigm, and is not an aspect of Indian culture for any traveller to wrap their head around easily.

 The temple complex of Khajuraho was built between 950 to 1050 ACE (After Common Era, or AD), during the Chandela dynasty, where many academics have argued that sexual attitudes were vastly different to later periods in Indian history.
 Yet to simply label Khajuraho the Kama Sutra Temples, or assume that it is just about erotica does it a huge disservice.